SMEs and regional businesses

 SME and regional procurement policy

-We’ve developed special rules on how we engage SMEs and regional businesses for goods and services contracts, so that more government work comes your way.
+We’ve developed special rules on how we engage small or medium enterprises (SMEs) and regional businesses, so more government work can come your way.

 Goods and services contracts under $250,000

-Under our ‘SME or regional first’ initiative, government agencies must first consider buying from an SME or regional business – so long as we’re permitted to buy directly.
+Under our ‘SME or regional first’ initiative, for contracts under $250,000 (excluding GST), NSW Government agencies must first consider buying from an SME or regional business – so long as we’re permitted to buy directly.

-A regional supplier is a business of any size with a registered business address in Regional NSW, which is any part of NSW outside of Sydney, Newcastle or Wollongong.
+A regional supplier is a business of any size with a registered business address in Regional NSW.
+Regional NSW includes all areas within NSW outside the Newcastle, Sydney and Wollongong metropolitan areas.

 Goods and services contracts over $3 million